 We are all about enjoying Snowdon (and other mountains) safely and with respect to other people the mountain environment.
+Take a look at our Climb Snowdon Countdown for our top tips and advice on how to prepare for your day on Yr Wyddfa.

 By following these simple steps, you can also make sure you are planning future mountain adventures responsibly: